YukiSakai1209/ds_env/README.md

 Please ensure that you have the correct versions installed for compatibility.

-## Logging into GHCR, Pulling the Docker Image, and Testing the Environment in Remote Computing Servers
+## Logging into GHCR, Pulling the Docker Image, and Testing the Environment

 To use the Docker image, follow these steps: